Behind the Light Show in Optical Transceivers

 - Even though a laser's near-infrared light is invisible to humans, a beam entering the eye is still focused on the retina and can cause permanent damage.
 Because of potentially serious effects on personal safety and laser function, regulations require that laser power output be limited to a few hundred microwatts.

-From the big-picture viewpoint, we can delineate the accumulated facts
+From the big-picture viewpoint, we can delineate the accumulated facts as follows:

-- Exploding demand for bandwidth leads to the development of optical
+- Exploding demand for bandwidth leads to the development of optical networks.

 - Optical networks use optical transceiver modules to physically convert optical and electrical signals.